mikependon/RepoDB/RepoDb.Docs/Coding Standards.md

 # Coding Standards

 Below are some of the things the developer needs to consider when doing a code change on the project.
-Some of the written standard on this page is a preference of the author itself.
+We hope that you will familiarize the entire contents before contributing, and thank you for that!

 > Please be noted that this coding standard is not a strict compliance for a developer to push a pull-requests to us.
-Your codes will thoroughly be evaluated, further collaborations may be done between the requestor and admin (if there are clarrifications before merging).
+Your code will thoroughly be reviewed and evaluated.
+Further collaborations may be done between the contributor and us (if there are any clarrifications before merging).

-#### DEV Inputs

-We are listening to any comments, therefore please do let us know if you think we need to adjust the way how we do the coding.
+**Disclaimer:** Some of the written standards on this page are the preferences of the author itself.
+We are listening to any comments, therefore please do let us know if you think we need to adjust the standards.

-## Class Implementation
+## :heavy_check_mark: Class Implementation

-#### ProperCase Class Naming Convention
+#### - ProperCase Class Naming Convention

 Like this: